Kapiainen/Lauhdutin/Readme.md

 # Changelog
 **Version 2.7.0 - YYYY/MM/DD:**
 - Added animations for sliding the entire skin into and out of view along any of the four edges of a monitor.
+The toolbar and its enabler are moved to the bottom of the skin, if the skin is set to slide into view from below.
 - Added support for using custom grid images assigned in Steam to native Steam games and non-Steam shortcuts.
 - Added support for adding notes to a game.
 - Added support for adding tags to a game.